Review of the applicable law in light of current events

-If this is not the case, then companies will have to take additional measures to ensure an adequate level of protection.
+If this is not the case, companies will have to take additional measures to ensure adequate protection.

 What about the United States?

-With regard to the United States, the CJEU considers that U.S. law does not provide an equivalent level of protection.
-Therefore, the transfer on the basis of the Standard Contractual Clauses will have to be accompanied by additional measures to be put in place.
+Concerning the United States, the CJEU considers that U.S. law does not provide equivalent protection.
+Therefore, the transfer based on the Standard Contractual Clauses will have to be accompanied by additional measures to be put in place.